-Changes in the allowance for loan losses consist of provision activity, recorded in "(Reversal of) provision for credit losses" in the Consolidated Statements of Comprehensive Income, recoveries, and charge-offs.
+Changes in the allowance for loan losses consist of provision activity, recorded in "Provision for credit losses" in the Consolidated Statements of Comprehensive Income, recoveries, and charge-offs.

 Investment in AgriBank: Our stock investment in AgriBank is on a cost plus allocated equities basis.